kmerckae/panda_safe_hrc_tutorial/source/AI/data.rst

 During the process DO NOT MOVE YOUR OBJECTS OR IT WILL BE HARDER FOR LABELING.
 Follow this step will reduce significantly the time spent on labeling.

-To save the data with the ZED 2 camera, you have to clone the perception_pcl from the `github repository <https://github.com/A-Kouassi/perception_pcl.git>`_ which contain the rgb_pointcloud_saver code you will use yo save your data.
+To save the data with the ZED 2 camera, you have to clone the perception_pcl from this ` repository <https://github.com/A-Kouassi/perception_pcl.git>`_ which contain the rgb_pointcloud_saver code you will use yo save your data.

 .. code-block:: bash